boroborome/LifeCompass/README.md

 - backend

-  The back-end project is based Springboot
+  The backend project is based Springboot
 - frontend

-  The front-end project is based vue
+  The frontend project is based vue
 - publish

   The publish project is used to organize backend and frontend together.
 You can run start.sh to start this project simply.